Does your organization utilize an intranet system within your internal office network?

 Within TM community, you can view detailed information about employees and departments.

-Some other features include ability to post in blogs and forums, share news, photos, bookmarks, and create Wiki pages.
+Some other features include the ability to post in blogs and forums, share news, photos, and bookmarks, and create Wiki pages.

 Build your project team, organize tasks, and plan milestones.
 Discuss important work-related issues, track project status, and generate reports.